duereg/hugo-site/content/beginners-guide/03-skills.md

 ## Puck Handling

-_(Most of this content was stolen liberally from Roger Kemp’s Puck Handling Guide.)_
+_(Most of this content was stolen liberally from Roger Kemp’s Puck Handling Guide.
+An archive of this content is [here](https://pucku.org/tourist/indskil.html))_

 Puck handling – one of the most basic and important skills you can master as an underwater hockey player.
 If you cannot control the puck you cannot excel at hockey.
 Luckily, puck handling is a skill you do not need to be in the water to master.
 With all the following drills, you can grab a puck or a tuna can and practice these drills in your living room.
 Practice these drills until you get to the point where you can master the movements without looking at the puck.
 It also helps to be laying flat over the puck while doing these drills, to simulate swimming underwater.
 Lie down on a stack of pillows, a bench, or something else to prop up your chest so you can hover over the puck and practice your stick work.